morph-l2/morph-doc/docs/build-on-morph/practical-examples/1-deploy-contract-on-morph.md

 ---
 title: Deploy Contracts on Morph
 lang: en-US
-keywords: [morph,ethereum,rollup,layer2,validity proof,optimstic zk-rollup]
+keywords: [morph, ethereum, rollup, layer2, validity proof, optimstic zk-rollup]
 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

 The Morph Sepolia Testnet allows anyone to deploy a smart contract on Morph.
 In this tutorial, you will learn how to deploy a contract on Morph Sepolia using common tools for developing on Ethereum.

 This [demo repo](https://github.com/morph-l2/morph-examples/tree/main/contract-deploy-demo) illustrates contract deployment with [Hardhat](https://hardhat.org/) and [Foundry](https://github.com/foundry-rs/foundry).

 :::tip
 Before you start deploying the contract, you need to request test tokens from a Sepolia faucet and use the [bridge](https://bridge-testnet.morphl2.io) to transfer some test ETH from _Sepolia_ to _Morph Sepolia_.

 See our [Faucet](../../quick-start/3-faucet.md) for details.
 :::

 <!--